-The Medical Assisting and Dental Assisting programs are credit hour programs and the student is required to make quantitative progress toward program completion.
-Quantitative progress is defined as the credit hours achieved divided by the credit hours attempted.
-A student must successfully complete a minimum of 67% of attempted credit hours at the end of each payment period.
+Quantitative Progress - ( Pace of Completion) Credit Hour Completion Ratio of each payment period.
 All credit hours completed and attempted are tracked on a cumulative basis during each payment period and the required number must be attained to achieve SAP.
 Credit hours that are not completed successfully will count towards the maximum credits attempted for the program.
 Grades of "F" (Fail), "Inc" (Incomplete) and "W" (Withdrawn) are calculated in the completion ratio and will result in a lower completion ratio.
 Students must repeat all classes in which credit hours were not completed successfully.
 Transfer credits, if applicable, are also calculated in the completion ratio.